-Keep in mind the complexities of employment legislation in the UK, such as the National Minimum Wage, The Working Time Regulations (hours of work, rest breaks and holiday entitlement), the Agency Workers Regulations – none of these will apply if the freelancer is ‘genuinely’ freelance but they will apply if they have ‘worker’ status.
-See our guide to employment status – this is not something you can decide yourself, it is subject to complicated legislative and HMRC rules, which mean if you hire someone as a freelancer but they are not genuinely freelance, your company and the freelancer could have problems later.
+Keep in mind the complexities of employment legislation in the UK, such as the National Minimum Wage, the Working Time Regulations (hours of work, rest breaks and holiday entitlement), the Agency Workers Regulations – none of these will apply if the freelancer is ‘genuinely’ freelance but they’ll apply if they have ‘worker’ status.
+See our guide to employment status.
+This isn’t something you can decide yourself; it’s subject to complicated legislative and HMRC rules, which mean if you hire someone as a freelancer but they’re not genuinely freelance, your company and the freelancer could have problems later.

-You can also read our advice about Company types for those who are self-employed and information on IR35 here.
-If you’ve decided that recruiting a freelancer / contractor is the best fit for the work you need done then recruit in the right places to get high calibre freelancers – freelancers tend to be found more through networking, recommendations, contacts, online professional networking or freelance job board sites where you can see their experience and references, or through specialist recruitment agencies; rather than through traditional recruitment sources like advertising or high-street temp agencies.
+You can also read our advice about company types for those who are self-employed and information on IR35 here.
+If you’ve decided that recruiting a freelancer/contractor is the best fit for the work you need done, recruit in the right places to get high calibre freelancers.
+Freelancers tend to be found more through networking, recommendations, contacts, online professional networking or freelance job board sites where you can see their experience and references, or through specialist recruitment agencies, rather than through traditional recruitment sources like advertising or high-street temp agencies.

-If you actually need to recruit a PAYE member of staff then take a look at our article for small business owners on what employment documentation you need to have in place.
-Before recruiting, consider the rate you will pay them by researching current freelance rates for the job you need done.
-However, remember all freelance jobs will be slightly different and all freelancers have different experience / qualities / skills / requirements.
-When you have chosen your freelancer (or a small pool of potential freelancers) ask them for a quote for the job then agree a price either for the whole job or for a daily or weekly rate.
-When you choose your freelancer be clear what you have agreed and what the ‘work’ that they will charge you for involves (i.e. does ‘work’ include attending meetings at your premises, travelling to meetings etc).
+If you actually need to recruit a PAYE member of staff, take a look at our article for small business owners on what employment documentation you need to have in place.
+Before recruiting, consider the rate you’ll pay them by researching current freelance rates for the job you need done.
+However, remember all freelance jobs will be slightly different and all freelancers have different experience/qualities/skills/requirements.
+When you’ve chosen your freelancer (or a small pool of potential freelancers), ask them for a quote for the job and agree a price – either for the whole job or for a daily or weekly rate.
+When you choose your freelancer, be clear what you’ve agreed to and what the ‘work’ entails (i.e. does ‘work’ include attending meetings at your premises, travelling to meetings etc).
 Put this in writing for clarity.
 Importantly, you must check their:

-- Experience and knowledge thoroughly when you meet them to discuss the job, to ensure they are suitable for the work or project you need them for and they ‘fit’ the culture of your business.
+- Experience and knowledge thoroughly when you meet them to discuss the job, to ensure they’re suitable for the work or project you need them for and they ‘fit’ the culture of your business

-- Self-employment status (or their company structure), to determine if they are genuinely freelance and their employment will not bring HMRC / IR35 and tax / ‘worker’ or Employee rights and benefits issues down the line – this can be very complicated, so take advice if you are not sure, from your Accountant or from a HR Advisory service such as The HR Kiosk.
-Also check if your specific industry has HMRC Guidelines for the longest length of time a freelancer can be employed.
+- Self-employment status (or their company structure), to determine if they’re genuinely freelance and their employment will not bring HMRC/IR35 and tax/’worker’ or Employee rights and benefits issues down the line – this can be very complicated, so take advice if you’re not sure, from your Accountant or from a HR Advisory service such as The HR Kiosk.
+Also check if your industry has specific HMRC Guidelines for the longest length of time a freelancer can be employed.

 When you meet to discuss the job or proposal with them in depth, listen to what they say, they may have ideas and experience you haven’t considered which your business could benefit from.
-When you have reached an agreement with a freelancer to hire them put a written agreement in place to set out your expectations of:
+When you’ve reached an agreement with a freelancer, put a written agreement in place to set out your expectations of: